jfogrady1/Human_TB_reQTL/README.md

 ---

 ## Summary
+Background: The functional impact of genomic variation during active tuberculosis disease and anti-tuberculosis treatment, respectively, remains poorly understood owing to a paucity of in vivo context-specific genome-wide molecular quantitative trait loci studies for these phenotypic traits.
+Characterising the context-specific functional impact of sequence polymorphisms represents a necessary endeavour to provide new insight into how regulatory variation modulates complex traits, such as susceptibility to Mycobacterium tuberculosis infection.
-The functional impact of genomic regulatory variation during active TB disease and anti-TB treatment (ATT) remains poorly understood.
-Here, using 240 paired whole-blood RNA-seq samples from n = 48 active TB patients who underwent ATT, we call and impute 1,506,948 genome-wide variants from these transcriptomes to map cis-expression quantitative trait loci (eQTL), response-eQTL, and cell type interaction eQTL (ieQTL) by computationally deconvolving the bulk RNA-seq data.
-We show that the whole-blood transcriptome is substantially perturbed during ATT by identifying 7,246 differentially expressed genes.
-We characterise 5,129 cis-eQTL and 587 response-eQTL and show that genes associated with reQTL are significantly enriched in pathways impacting the host response to mycobacterial challenge and xenobiotic metabolism.
-We highlight significant changes in cell type proportions due to ATT, notably for NK cells and classical monocytes.
-We characterise 921 ieQTL, including an active-TB classical monocyte-specific ieQTL for the gene NOD2.
-Our work sheds light on the immunogenetics of TB disease and treatment, while providing a framework for integrative genomics studies using only RNA-seq data.
+Methods: Using 240 paired whole-blood RNA-seq samples from n = 48 active tuberculosis patients who subsequently underwent anti-TB treatment, we called and imputed genome-wide variants from these transcriptomes and mapped cis-expression quantitative trait loci (eQTL), response-eQTL (reQTL), and cell type interaction eQTL (ieQTL) after computationally deconvolving the bulk RNA-seq data using peripheral blood mononuclear single-cell RNA-seq data from n = 5 TB-infected patients as a reference.
+Results: Here, we characterise 1,506,948 high-quality imputed genome-wide variants from the transcriptomics data.
+We identify a total of 5,356 cis-eQTL and 790 reQTL and show that genes associated with reQTL are significantly enriched in pathways that impact the host response to mycobacterial challenge and xenobiotic metabolism.
+Additionally, we highlight significant changes in the proportions of computationally deconvolved cell types during anti-tuberculosis treatment, notably for natural killer cells and classical monocytes.
+Leveraging these deconvolved cell type proportions, we characterise a total of 1,098 ieQTL, including an active-TB classical monocyte-specific ieQTL for the gene ALOX5.
+Conclusions: Our work sheds light on the immunogenetics of tuberculosis disease and treatment and provides a framework for integrative genomics studies using only RNA-seq data.
 ---

 ## Overview of study